Grievance Policy for Outreach Program Students

 Students have the right to request a review of academic and non-academic policies, programs, or incidents that are of a grievous nature and do not pertain to any other specific university policy.
 Such issues involving sexual harassment and grades, which are dealt with through separate policies.

-A grievance report (see criteria below) should be submitted to the Undergraduate Academic Dean if it is within one week of the reported incident.
+A grievance report (see criteria below) should be submitted to the Director of Outreach Programs if it is within one week of the reported incident.
 An initial effort will be made, within one week, to resolve the issue through dialogue and mutual consent.
 If this process does not provide for satisfactory resolution, a grievance committee will be formed and the matter will be forwarded to it.

 Within one week of receipt, the grievance committee will review the issues outlined and will determine whether there is sufficient cause to warrant a committee hearing.